rikkertnap/nucleosome-chain/README.md

 ## Description

-Uses the molecular theory approach to compute the structure of a nucleosome n-mer in 3D in cartesian and oblique(prism and hexagonal) coordinates.
+Uses the molecular theory approach to compute the structure and charge of a nucleosome n-mer in 3D in cartesian and oblique (prism and hexagonal) coordinates.
-The aqueous solution is characterized by pH, NaCl, KCL and Ca2Cl.
+The aqueous solution is characterized by pH, and salt concentration of NaCl, KCl, CaCl2 and MgCl2.
-The nucleoeosome chains are obtained from simulation using the 1CPN-model.
+The nucleoeosome chains or conformation are obtained from simulation using the 1CPN-model.
-This trajectory are inverted adn mapped back to amino-acid  unit resolution of the 3SPN-model.
+The 1CPN trajectory are inverted and mapped back to amino-acid unit resolution of the 3SPN-AIGC model, inwhich DNA is represented by 3 sites.
+Namly
+P(phosphate), S( sugar) and an nucliotude (A, T, G, and C ).
+The amino-acid reside is represented by one site.
 Formation of Ca-bridges between phosphate monomer is taken into account.
-Program has inherited features and input varialbles of srcf90-fdis5-3D, which solved in 3D a end-tethered polyelectroltye layer of arbitrair composition.
+Program has inherited features and input variables of other codes such as srcf90-fdis5-3D, which solved in 3D a end-tethered polyelectroltye layer of arbitrair composition.
+Hence beside nucleomse it can alos represent copolymers, whose confoamtions are generated internal using the RIS model.

 ### Prerequisites